-The water drained by showers, bidets and washbasins is collected into a gray water tank located in the bilge under the staterooms area.
+The water drained by showers, bidets and washbasins is collected into a gray water tank located in the bilge under the stateroom area.

 This tank has a pump and automatic float switch.
-The pump, while operating in automatic mode, discharges the shower and sink water overboard and is powered by the gray water pump differential circuit breaker.
+The pump, discharges automatically the shower and sink water overboard and is powered by the gray water pump differential circuit breaker.